Starting Your Token Journey

 Blockchains use cryptography to secure data and process transactions.
 The term “blockchain” comes from the way the network processes transactions—transactions are grouped together in “blocks,” and miners or validators verify new blocks before they join the “chain.”
 Once the chain adds a new block, the transactions appear on the public ledger.

-By far the most popular use case for blockchain technology is facilitating cryptocurrency transactions.
-Bitcoin was the world’s first blockchain, used to transfer and store the BTC token.
+By far, the most popular use case for blockchain technology is facilitating cryptocurrency transactions.
+Bitcoin was the world’s first blockchain, and it’s used to transfer and store the BTC token.
 But as the technology has grown, many other blockchains have emerged, hosting a myriad of new tokens and cryptocurrency applications.

 Why are blockchains useful? 🤔